Featured · Grow Setup

 We've personally harvested over 2.5 lbs from a 4x4 tent using proper lighting, training, and nutrients.
 That gives you a realistic yield goal.

 We recommend Gorilla Grow Tents for their quality, optional height extension, and lightproof design.
 Make sure your tent fits comfortably in your space without restricting access or airflow.
-For their quality, optional height extension, and lightproof design.
-Ensure your tent fits comfortably without limiting access or airflow.
-You will want access to all sides of the tent if you get a larger 4x4 tent (or one that is even larger).
+You will want access to all sides of the tent if you get a larger 4x4 (or anything bigger).

 Choosing the right seeds sets the tone for your entire grow.
 High-quality, feminized seeds are essential if you want to maximize yield and avoid wasting time and resources.
 Only female plants produce buds worth harvesting, so feminized seeds help ensure that every plant in your tent is working toward that goal.